Monkeypox: What Millennials Need to Know

 YMyHealth: How does this virus differ from COVID-19?

-Dr. Morrison: Monkeypox differs from SARS-CoV2, the virus that causes COVID-19 in a few ways.
+Dr. Morrison: mpox differs from SARS-CoV2, the virus that causes COVID-19 in a few ways.

 The incubation period is more variable and can be up to 21 days, although it typically falls into the 7-14-day range.
-The Monkeypox virus is spread primarily through close contact with skin or infected fluids.
-Respiratory droplet transmission is possible for both viruses but for Monkeypox transmission requires more prolonged and more proximal (face to face) exposure.
-Also, because Monkeypox requires close contact for transmission it has less potential to spread rapidly.
+The mpox virus is spread primarily through close contact with skin or infected fluids.
+Respiratory droplet transmission is possible for both viruses but for mpox transmission requires more prolonged and more proximal (face to face) exposure.
+Also, because mpox requires close contact for transmission it has less potential to spread rapidly.

-YMyHealth: For millennials who are planning to travel either domestically or internationally this summer, what’s your advice when it comes to protecting themselves from Monkeypox?
+YMyHealth: For millennials who are planning to travel either domestically or internationally, what’s your advice when it comes to protecting themselves from mpox?

-The risk of contracting Monkeypox is higher with certain activities that involve close skin contact such as massages, close-quartered gatherings that involve a lot of exposed skin or skin contact, or sexual activity.
+With this new strain in Africa scientists are seeing more non-sexual forms of person-to-person contact spreading the virus.
+Yet, the risk of contracting mpox is still higher with certain activities that involve close skin contact such as massages, close-quartered gatherings that involve a lot of exposed skin or skin contact, or sexual activity.
 Limiting your exposure to these activities is the best way to reduce your risk.
 Dental dams and condoms can also reduce risk of transmission but will not eliminate the risk.

-Aside from these activities your risk of Monkeypox is still low, including for air travel.
+Aside from these activities your risk of mpox is still low, including for air travel.

 It is rare and unlikely for a public surface to become contaminated with the virus.
 However, you can take steps to protect yourself by wearing clothing that covers your skin or wiping down high-touch surfaces like arm rests.